christian-schlichtherle/service-wight/README.md

 }
 ```

-Now you can run the service location code again and it will print `Hello Christian!` without any changes.
+Now you can run the service location code again and it will print `Hello Christian!`, without any changes.

 ### Adding Another Locatable Service Mapping

 Similar to a locatable service provider, you can add another locatable service mapping.
-However, all located service mappings are applied to the selected located service provider in ascending order.
 Again, the default priority is `0`:

 ```java